SmartEVSE/SmartEVSE-3/docs/configuration.md

       - MAX 		 Set the maximum charging current for the EV connected to -this- SmartEVSE (per phase).

 # Home Battery Integration
-In a normal EVSE setup a sensorbox is used to read the P1 information to deduce if there is sufficient solar energy available.
-This however can give unwanted results when also using a home battery as this will result in one battery charging the other one. <br/>
+In a normal EVSE setup, a sensorbox is used to read the P1 information to deduce if there is sufficient solar energy available.
+This however can give unwanted results when also using a home battery as this will result in one battery charging the other one.

 For this purpose the settings endpoint allows you to pass through the battery current information:
 * A positive current means the battery is charging
 * A negative current means the battery is discharging

-The EVSE will use the battery current to neutralize the impact of a home battery on the P1 information.<br>
+The EVSE will use the battery current to neutralize the impact of a home battery on the P1 information.

 **Regular updates from the consumer are required to keep this working as values cannot be older than 11 seconds.**

 ### Example